SVA-SE/MATRIX-dashboards/backlog.md

 -	Contact list: Put MATRIX on top, then WP6, Then contact list: Add more people in the list
 -	Contact list: Turn into a table
 -	Resources list is not as a link
+-	Make all links in navigation sidebar one line and remove "Dashboard"
+-	Think about the name of the website, maybe should be broader than just dashboards